 If one is unsure about who built the Round Tower, one can quickly find the answer by casting a glance at the crowned monogram that is part of the golden rebus on the tower’s façade.
 Should one not be in the immediate vicinity of the tower, one can have a look at one of the many depictions of it.
 Almost all of them correctly identify the monogram below the crown as belonging to King Christian IV (1577-1648).
-Except, that is, for the older volumes of the University of Copenhagen’s official almanac, which had the Round Tower on its front page for almost 200 years.
+Except, that is, for the older volumes of the University of Copenhagen’s official almanac, which had the Round Tower on its front cover for almost 200 years.

 “The image of the Round Tower on the front page also indicated where one had to hand over money if one committed an offence against the university’s privilege to publish the almanac”

 The inaccuracy was caused by the fact that from the 1680s on and in the 50 years that followed, reality had to be altered in order to fit the self-representation of the king in power.
-It was thus initially Christian V’s (1646-99) and subsequently Frederik IV’s (1671-1730) monogram that adorned the tower’s façade on the front page of the almanac.
+It was thus initially Christian V’s (1646-99) and subsequently Frederik IV’s (1671-1730) monogram that adorned the tower’s façade on the front cover of the almanac.
 The monogram of the latter even stayed on the almanac some time after his son, Christian VI (1699-1746), had become king, apparently because no one had discovered that it needed to be changed.
 Eight years went by after the death of Frederik IV before his monogram was changed – this time to the right one.

 Money for the Round Tower

 One could rely more on what was inside the almanac, or that was at least the intention.
-This was the reason why the Round Tower appeared on the front page – as a token of the university vouching for the authenticity of the content.
-The university observatory was situated at the top of the tower until 1861 and the Round Tower was not removed from the almanac’s front page until a couple of years after the university observatory was moved.
+This was the reason why the Round Tower appeared on the front cover – as a token of the university vouching for the authenticity of the content.
+The university observatory was situated at the top of the tower until 1861 and the Round Tower was not removed from the almanac’s front cover until a couple of years after the university observatory was moved.

-The image of the Round Tower on the front page also indicated where one had to hand over money if one committed an offence against the university’s privilege to publish the almanac.
+The image of the Round Tower on the front cover also indicated where one had to hand over money if one committed an offence against the university’s privilege to publish the almanac.
 If doing so, one had to pay 300 rigsdaler to “the Round Astronomy Tower at the Trinity Church here in our royal residence town Copenhagen”, as it was stated in the royal almanac privilege from 1685.

 False Prophets I